-It is essential that all employees are aware of safety measures, systems and practices in force in WDH.
-Managers are responsible for informing, instructing and training their employees.
-The Health and Safety team may be called upon to carry out some training and they will keep the relevant records.

-In addition, the safety representatives who sit on the Technical Services Safety Groups and our Health and Safety Management Group are responsible for passing information to employees, up, down and across the management structure.
+It's essential that all colleagues are aware of safety measures, systems and practices in force in Vico Homes.
+Managers are responsible for informing, instructing and training their colleagues.
+The Health and Safety Team may be called upon to carry out some training and they will keep the relevant records.
+In addition, the safety representatives who sit on the Technical Services Safety Groups and our Health and Safety Management Group are responsible for passing information to colleagues, up, down and across the management structure.
 It is stressed that the Safety Representatives are not responsible for managing health and safety.

-Health and safety notice boards are sited at key points at the different offices and will display various articles that affect employees.
+Health and safety notice boards are sited at key points at the different offices and will display various articles that affect colleagues.
 A Health and Safety Handbook is available electronically and in hard copy.
-Also, a web page is available on the Employee Hub, which carries all health and safety policies and information.
+Also, a web page is available on the Colleague Hub, which carries all health and safety policies and information.